U.S. man pleads guilty to sending ricin to Obama, two others

 The guilty plea "has eased our community and eased our victims and the other people he could have come in contact with," said Johnson, who described Dutschke as a manipulator who thinks he can "outsmart any person of authority or any system."

-Dutschke pleaded guilty to developing and possessing the biological agent ricin and subsequently mailing ricin-laced, threatening letters, including one that threatened bodily harm to the president of the United States.
+Dutschke pleaded guilty to four charges of developing and possessing the biological agent ricin and subsequently mailing ricin-laced, threatening letters, including one that threatened bodily harm to the president of the United States.

 Only Holland received one of the letters.
 The U.S. Postal Service intercepted those that were sent to Obama and Wicker.